jimbodonahue/jimbodonahue.github.io/_pages/about.md

 title: "About"
 ---
 # Job market status
 I am currently on the job market.
 If you are reading this and want to employ me, remotely or in the greater Hamburg area, please get in contact.
-Ich kann auch Deutsch sprechen, falls das relevant ist (Niveau B2).
 A link to my CV should appear on this site, or you can [email me](mailto:jimbodonahue@gmail.com).

 # James as a Data Scientist